opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 There are some known limitations with this adapter:

 - `output: static` isn't supported yet.
-- Evaluating messages in the module scope in server components always renders the source language.
+- Evaluating messages in the module scope always renders the source language.
-- Server actions that aren't inside a tsx file will always read the default language unless `setLanguageTag(()=>headers().get("x-language-tag"))` is called at the top of the file.
+- Server actions that aren't inside a `.tsx` file will always read the default language unless `setLanguageTag(()=>headers().get("x-language-tag"))` is called at the top of the file.

 ## Roadmap to 1.0